mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 Violence is uncommon on Braudel, on any scale.
 Wars or large-scale conflicts are unknown and even interpersonal conflict generally stops short of violence as communities are small and the effects of an incident may be felt for years afterward.
 In short, the thought of social awkwardness prevents most incidents from escalating.
 For this reason Alyx finds the idea of using force against other people difficult to come to terms with.
 This attitude is common among the human population, making it unlikely anyone will actively join the coming fight.
 Passive assistance is more likely, however.

-ALYX SPECIES GENDER AGE Human Male 19 TRAITS — STR 8 INT 8 SKILLS DEX 5 EDU 3 Athletics (dexterity) 1, Gun Combat 0, Navigation 1, Seafarer (sail) 1, Survival 1
+ALYX  Human Male 19 TRAITS — STR 8 INT 8 SKILLS DEX 5 EDU 3 Athletics (dexterity) 1, Gun Combat 0, Navigation 1, Seafarer (sail) 1, Survival 1

 #### END 8 SOC 8